 In her research on Slovak and Hungarian organizations, Csókás (2021) mainly dealt with ethics, trust and knowledge management.
 As a result, it was found that in the examined sample in Slovakia and Hungary, the SME type organizations recognized the importance of hidden ethical regulations to a similar extent.
 Tóbiás (2016) built her research around knowledge management in the case of Slovak and Hungarian organizations.
 The result was that the essential organizational characteristics influencing organizational success are the expertise, reliability and flexible working of managers and subordinates.
-She did not look for differences between the organizations of the two countries, but she also came to the conclusion that trust contributes to organizational success.
+She did not look for differences between the organizational success.
 In my research, I also found that there are no statistical differences between the organizations of the two countries regarding personal and impersonal trust.